akeeba/social-magick/README.md

 This is meant as a quick brain-dump.
 Things here may or may not be implemented, and may end up becoming issues to handle later...

-* [ ] Component to manage the templates; the current situation is, frankly, ridiculous!
 * [ ] Limit the form tabs for menu items, categories, and articles to specific user groups [gh-46]
 * [ ] Verify and fix cascading issues [gh-41]
 * [ ] Add support for OG images defined in Fields (thus overriding the full and intro text image).